-3. Horses are a living, breathing, reacting animal.
-While teaching, The EFAI will consider the safety of the students at all times.
+3. Horses are living, breathing, reacting animals.
+While teaching, the EFAI will consider the safety of the students at all times.

 4. The EFAI will provide first aid services for any horse that may require it, contacting the local veterinarian as necessary.

-5. The EFAI is representing Equi-First Aid Canada and Equi-Health Canada and will strive to maintain the high standards set for EFA Instructors.
+5. The EFAI is representing Equi-First Aid Canada and will strive to maintain the high standards set for EFA Instructors.

 6. The EFAI is responsible for ensuring that all students leave his or her course with an acceptable level of understanding of the course content.

-7. The EFAI will strive to improve his or her equine knowledge and skills, and are encouraged to collaborate with other professionals in the equine world.
+7. The EFAI will strive to improve his or her equine knowledge and skills, and is encouraged to collaborate with other professionals in the equine world.